 Briefly describe the purpose of this plan (Select from Schoolwide Program, Comprehensive Support and Improvement, Targeted Support and Improvement, or Additional Targeted Support and Improvement)

-Jane Frederick High School is implementing a Schoolwide Program.
-The school has not been identified as a Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), or Additional Targeted Support and Improvement (ATSI); therefore, it is exempt from completing the purpose and description.
+Jane Frederick High School is implementing a Targeted Assistance School (TAS) program.
+The school has been identified as a Comprehensive Support and Improvement (CSI) for its low graduation rate.